apache/druid/docs/development/extensions-contrib/redis-cache.md

 |`druid.cache.port`|Redis server port|None|yes|
 |`druid.cache.database`|Redis database index|0|no|

-Note: if both `druid.cache.cluster.nodes` and `druid.cache.host` are provided, cluster mode is prefered.
+Note: if both `druid.cache.cluster.nodes` and `druid.cache.host` are provided, cluster mode is preferred.

 ### Shared Properties

-Except for the properties above, there're some extra properties which can be customized to meet different needs.
+Except for the properties above, there are some extra properties which can be customized to meet different needs.

 | Properties |Description|Default|Required|
 |--------------------|-----------|-------|--------|